• What are haemorrhoids?

 HAL-RAR is least painful but has highest failure rate.

-This clinic performs all the above treatments.
+This haemorrhoid clinic in Melbourne performs all the above treatments.
 The options will be discussed with you.

 A future treatment-Laser haemorrhoid ablation-will be trialled soon.